You are here: Counties -> Highland

 A short distance from Inverness is Culloden.
 Culloden Moor was the scene of the last battle fought on mainland Britain, which ended the hope of restoring the exiled Stuart dynasty to the British throne.
 The Visitor Centre has an interesting Jacobite exhibition and a collection of replica weaponry of the period.
 Following the defeat of the Jacobite army at Culloden, King George II built the supreme defence against further unrest - Fort George.
 North of Inverness at Ardersier, Fort George is a must to visit with so much to see and where historical enactments and events are held throughout the year.

-Highland Tourist Information can be found in King Street, Nairn, situated at the south east of the Moray Firth.
-Nairn is a holiday resort which benefits from the Moray Firth micro-climate, giving it a surprisingly dry and sunny climate.
+Situated at the south east of the Moray Firth, Nairn is a holiday resort which benefits from the Moray Firth micro-climate, giving it a surprisingly dry and sunny climate.
 It has a harbour, sandy beaches and golf courses.
 The town is surrounded by lovely wooded and agricultural countryside.
 Visit Nairn Museum, to learn about the heritage of the town and surrounding countryside.
 Nearby attractions include Boath Doocot at Auldearn and Cawdor Castle.
 Cawdor is a fairytail castle where you will be swept back centuries in time.

 Easter Ross

-The Black Isle is a peninsula in Easter Ross where Highland Tourist Information is available in North Kessock, Strathpeffer and Tain.
+The Black Isle is a peninsula in Easter Ross, towns include North Kessock, Strathpeffer and Tain.

 The fertile peninsula is thought to be named Black Isle because it seldom is whitened by snow.
 It's a popular area for naturalists to explore.
 The Black Isle Wildlife and Country Park at North Kessock is a delight for animal lovers.
 There are also bird reserves at Munlochy Bay and Udale Bay.
 What's more, dolphins can be seen from the shore at North Kessock and further north at Fortrose and Cromerty.